venkatpolisetti/crm-sfdx-plugin/README.md

   -m, --modifyallaccess=modifyallaccess           Modify All SObject permission, defaults to 'false'.
 Valid values are
                                                   'true' or 'false'.

-  -o, --sobjects=sobjects                         List of SObjects separated by commas.
+  -o, --sobjects=sobjects                         (required) List of SObjects separated by commas.

-  -p, --profiles=profiles                         List of profiles separated by commas.
-You can also use wildcards as
+  -p, --profiles=profiles                         (required) List of profiles separated by commas.
+You can also use
-                                                  part of this parameter to match on profile names (only ^,$,* are supported, ^ matches start of the profile name, $ matches end of the profile name and * matches one of more characters of profile name).
+                                                  wildcards as part of this parameter to match on profile names (only ^,$,* are supported, ^ matches start of the profile name, $ matches end of the profile name and * matches one or more characters anywhere in a profile name).

   -r, --readaccess=readaccess                     Read SObject permission, defaults to 'true'.
 Valid values are 'true'
                                                   or 'false'.